gruntjs-updater/grunt-version-sync/README.md

 # grunt-version-sync

-> Keeps version numbers in sync between files
+> Keeps version numbers in sync between files.
+Currently works with json & yaml files (e.g. package.json, _config.yml), and looks for a 'version' property on the top level.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`